TheLazySquid/normalize-js-code/README.md

 console.log(a);
 ```

 The code outputted will be the same regardless of the names of the variables that are inputted, or how it is formatted.
+If you want around to play with this normalization check out the [demo](https://thelazysquid.github.io/normalize-js-code).

 ## Usage